Huachao/vscode-restclient/README.md

 * `HTTP` language support
     - `.http` and `.rest` file extensions support
     - Syntax highlight (Request and Response)
-    - Auto completion for method, url, header, custom/global variables and mime types
+    - Auto completion for method, url, header, custom/global variables, mime types and so on
     - Comments (line starts with `#` or `//`) support
     - Support `json` and `xml` body indentation, comment shortcut and auto closing brackets
     - Code snippets for operations like `GET` and `POST`